jo369carter/demon/README.md

 # demon
 This is my first repo.
 <br>
-Thou shall be thy owner.
+Thou shall be thy owner(DEvastated).